leafo/lua-openai/README.md

 # lua-openai

 Bindings to the OpenAI HTTP API for Lua.
-Compatible with any socket library that supports the LuaSocket request interface. :ompatible with OpenResty using [`lapis.nginx.http`](https://leafo.net/lapis/reference/utilities.html#making-http-requests).
+Compatible with any socket library that supports the LuaSocket request interface.
+Compatible with OpenResty using [`lapis.nginx.http`](https://leafo.net/lapis/reference/utilities.html#making-http-requests).

 ## Install